Billplz/Billplz-for-WooCommerce/readme.txt

 * Enable X Signature Key at Billplz Account Settings

 == Changelog ==

+= 3.27.2 =
+* FIXED: Issue with unpaid bill result to processing for order in callback

 = 3.27.1 =
 * FIXED: Order status not updated when order are created from version prior to 3.27.0.